indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **When** I access the colleges management page **Then** I can view all colleges in my agency

-**And** I can create a new college with name, country, website, and default commission rate **And** I can edit existing college information (Admin only) **And** I can add branches to a college with branch name, address, and contact details **And** the default commission rate is automatically prefilled for new branches (editable before saving) **And** I can mark branches as active or inactive **And** each branch has an associated commission rate (percentage)
+**And** I can create a new college with name, city, default commission rate, and GST status **And** I can edit existing college information (Admin only) **And** I can toggle GST status between "Included" and "Excluded" **And** I can add branches to a college with branch name and city **And** the default commission rate is automatically prefilled for new branches (editable before saving) **And** branches are displayed as clickable links showing "College Name — Branch City" **And** each branch has an associated commission rate (percentage)

+**Given** I am managing a college
+**When** I need to add contacts
+**Then** I can add multiple contacts with name, role/department, position/title, email, and phone **And** contacts display the role/department in parentheses after the name (e.g., "Lina Perez (College)") **And** contacts show position/title below the name (e.g., "Accountant") **And** I can edit or delete existing contacts (Admin only) **And** contact changes are logged in the activity feed

+**Given** I am viewing a college detail page
+**When** I interact with the activity section
+**Then** I can see recent changes to the college (e.g., GST status changes, field updates) **And** I can filter activity by time period (e.g., "Last 30 days") **And** I can search within the activity log

+**Given** I am viewing a college detail page
+**When** I use the notes section
+**Then** I can add notes up to 2,000 characters **And** I can see a character counter (e.g., "0 / 2,000") **And** notes are saved with timestamp and user attribution

 **Permission Clarifications:**
-- **Agency Admins** can create, edit, and delete colleges and branches
+- **Agency Admins** can create, edit, and delete colleges, branches, and contacts
-- **Regular Agency Users** can only view college and branch information
+- **Regular Agency Users** can only view college, branch, and contact information
-- **Regular Agency Users** cannot modify college or branch data
+- **Regular Agency Users** cannot modify college, branch, or contact data

 **Prerequisites:** Story 2.4

 **Technical Notes:**
-- Create colleges table: id, agency_id, name, country, website, default_commission_rate_percent (decimal), created_at, updated_at
+- Create colleges table: id, agency_id, name, city, default_commission_rate_percent (decimal), gst_status (enum: 'included', 'excluded'), created_at, updated_at
-- Create branches table: id, college_id, agency_id, name, address, contact_email, contact_phone, commission_rate_percent (decimal), is_active, created_at, updated_at
+- Create branches table: id, college_id, agency_id, name, city, commission_rate_percent (decimal), created_at, updated_at
+- Create college_contacts table: id, college_id, agency_id, name, role_department, position_title, email, phone, created_at, updated_at
+- Create college_notes table: id, college_id, agency_id, user_id, content (text, max 2000 chars), created_at, updated_at
+- Implement API routes:
+  - GET/POST /api/colleges (Admin only for POST)
+  - PATCH /api/colleges/[id] (Admin only)
+  - DELETE /api/colleges/[id] (Admin only)
-- Implement API routes: GET/POST /api/colleges (Admin only for POST), PATCH /api/colleges/[id] (Admin only), GET/POST /api/colleges/[id]/branches (Admin only for POST)
+  - GET/POST /api/colleges/[id]/branches (Admin only for POST)
+  - PATCH/DELETE /api/branches/[id] (Admin only)
+  - GET/POST /api/colleges/[id]/contacts (Admin only for POST)
+  - PATCH/DELETE /api/contacts/[id] (Admin only)
+  - GET/POST /api/colleges/[id]/notes (Admin only for POST)
+  - GET /api/colleges/[id]/activity (filtered by time period, searchable)
-- Create /colleges page with list and create form (create button visible to Admins only)
+- Create /colleges page with list view and create button (visible to Admins only)
-- Create /colleges/[id] detail page showing branches (edit controls visible to Admins only)
+- Create /colleges/[id] detail page with:
+  - College header showing name, city, commission rate, GST status
+  - Edit Info and Delete buttons (Admin only)
+  - Branches section with clickable links formatted as "College Name — Branch City"
+  - Contacts section with Add button, edit/delete icons per contact
+  - Activity panel with time filter dropdown and search
+  - Notes section with character counter and Post Note button
+- Contact display format:
+  - Name with role/department in parentheses (e.g., "Lina Perez (College)")
+  - Position/title on separate line below name
+  - Email icon with email address
+  - Phone icon with phone number
+- Branch links navigate to /branches/[id] detail page
 - When adding a new branch, auto-fill commission_rate_percent from college.default_commission_rate_percent
-- RLS policies on both tables using agency_id
+- RLS policies on all tables using agency_id
 - Validate commission_rate_percent: 0-100
+- Validate email format for email contacts
+- Validate phone format for phone contacts
+- Validate note content max length: 2000 characters
 - Add role-based middleware to protect Admin-only endpoints
+- Log all college, branch, contact, and GST status changes in audit_log table
+- Activity feed should display:
+  - Field updates with old → new values
+  - Timestamp relative to current time (e.g., "10 days ago")
+  - User who made the change

 ---